Borrowdale's cloud inversions

 Where to see cloud inversions in Borrowdale

 The viewpoint at Surprise View is just a few metres from the car park (CA12 5UU) and 220m (720 feet) above sea level.
-Looking down onto the lake below from a crag where the ice-age glaciers carved the end off, leaving Watendlath valley hanging in mid-air, you can be treated to the sight of a sea of clouds at your feet – see Roy’s photo of his volunteer team there, above.
+Looking down onto the lake below from a crag where the ice-age glaciers carved the end off, leaving Watendlath valley hanging in mid-air, you can be treated to the sight of a sea of clouds at your feet – Roy took the photo at the top of this article there a few years ago.

-If Honister Pass isn’t closed because of icy conditions, driving up the pass might bring you to a level above the cloud, and if you park at our car park (CA12 5XN) at the top of Honister Pass (350m or 1,150 feet above sea level), you could follow our ‘Sunrise walk to Dalehead [insert hyperlink]’ downloadable walk to get to a whopping 753m (2,470 feet) vantage point above the Buttermere Valley.
+If Honister Pass isn’t closed because of icy conditions, driving up the pass might bring you to a level above the cloud.
+If you park at our car park (CA12 5XN) at the top of Honister Pass (350m or 1,150 feet above sea level), an out-and-back walk along the old packhorse route Moses Trod towards Great Gable could reveal cloud-filled valleys of Buttermere, Ennerdale and even Wasdale, depending on how far you go.

 How to predict when a cloud inversion will occur